astropy/astropy-APEs/APE1.rst

 Once the authors feel that they have reached as close to a consensus as they will get (i.e., the community discussion on the APE has wound down), they can contact the Coordination Committee, who are responsible for making a final decision.

+The review period is expected to be 2-3 weeks, beginning when the CoCo is notified by the APE authors that the APE is ready for final review.

 The decision can be to:

 * accept the APE,
 * reject the APE, or
 * suggest to the authors to continue the discussion before re-submitting the APE for a decision.

-One of the Coordination Committee members should then:
+One of the Coordination Committee members should create a new PR and then:

 #.
 Fill in the "Decision rationale" section of the APE with a description of why
    the status was chosen, including a summary of the community's discussion as relevant.